benrhine/benrhine.github.com/_posts/2020-12-12-howto-autostart-encrypted-unraid-array.md

 <br>

 <span class="image left"><img src="{{ "/images/unraid-002-disk-auto-start.png" | absolute_url }}" alt="" /></span>
-Once in `Disk Settings` set `Enable auto start` to yes and click apply.

 Now reboot unraid and it should auto authenticat your encrypted array and mount your disks automatically.